-The steering tiller has a "soft grip" knob to control the hydraulically-assisted power steering.
+The steering tiller has a "soft grip" knob to control the power steering.
 The tiller is oriented for maximum ease of use in forward or reverse travel.

-Consists of spring-applied electro-magnetic release disc brakes.
-The parking brakes are activated by allowing the brake pedal to rise.
+Consists of spring-applied electro-magnetic release disc brake.
+The parking brake activated by allowing the brake pedal to rise.
 This brake should never be used as the normal stopping device for the truck.
 The parking brake will automatically be applied after the truck has come to a complete stop and will not release until the multi function control lever is moved into the forward or reverse direction.
 The parking brake pedal must be depressed to allow the truck to move forward or reverse or to operate the hydraulic functions.